 EFFORECENCE (White powder)

-Efflorescence is a white powder that may appear that is the result of water within the stone carrying minerals up throughout and then evaporating, leaving these powdery substances behind.
-If the installation is new merely dust mop or vacuum the powder.
+Efflorescence is a white powder that may appear as the result of water within the stone carrying minerals up throughout and then evaporating, leaving these powdery substances behind.
+If the installation is new, merely dust, mop or vacuum the powder.
 You may have to repeat this several times as the stone dries out.

 NICKS & SCRATCHES